basti-wbx/wheelmap-open-source/README.md

 Wheelmap.org is an online map to search, find and mark wheelchair-accessible places.
 Get involved by marking public places like bars, restaurants, cinemas or supermarkets!

+This Repository is the source code of the website [Wheelmap.org](http://wheelmap.org/).

 ## Installation

 ### Requirements